Battle of Petrograd

-The Battle of Petrograd was a campaign by the White movement to take the city of Petrograd (at various times called Saint Petersburg, Petrograd, and Leningrad; now Saint Petersburg).
-The city held significant value, notably as it was the same city that the October Revolution took place in.
-The battle was also at a critical point in the Civil War as the Whites had also been getting closer to Moscow and the Russian State was at its peak.
+The Battle of Petrograd was a campaign started in 1919 by the White movement to capture the city of Petrograd (present-day Saint Petersburg).
+The city held significant value for the Bolsheviks, as it was the same city in which the October Revolution had taken place.
+The battle coincided with the White Army's campaign to capture Moscow.

-Using the new Regional Government of Northwest Russia as a base, the newly formed Northwestern Army had launched an attack from Pskov and drove north to Petrograd.
+The newly formed Northwestern Army launched an attack from Narva, on the eastern edge of Estonian territory, and drove toward Petrograd.
 The White Army saw a string of victories on the road to Petrograd.
-After the White advance severed a railroad junction from Moscow to Petrograd, the Bolsheviks began to fear the city might soon fall.
-Trotsky personally went north to rally the city's defenses, he oversaw the utilization of an alternative rail line to bring in supplies from Moscow needed to fend off the attack.
+After the White advance severed a railroad junction from Pskov to Petrograd, the Bolsheviks began to fear that the city would soon fall.
+Trotsky personally traveled to Petrograd to rally the city's defenses, and a rail line through Tosno brought in supplies and reinforcements from Moscow.